tranhuynhthanglong/ICCA/README.md

 [![Everything Is AWESOME](https://img.youtube.com/vi/StTqXEQ2l-Y/0.jpg)](https://www.youtube.com/watch?v=StTqXEQ2l-Y "Everything Is AWESOME")

 ## Getting Started
-To get started with the DocuSign Activiy Pack, you'll need the followings:
+To get started with the ICCA Activity Pack, you'll need the followings:
 1. Salesforce account
    * 1.1.
 Edition: Enterprise Edition, Unlimited Edition, Developer Edition, Performance Edition.
       - If you don't have a Salesforce account, please register in the below link for free and testing purpose: